David Isaac, Baron Isaac: Pinsent Masons

 Isaac was a partner at Pinsent Masons law firm from 2000 to 2021.
 He was Head of the firm's advanced manufacturing and technology sector from 2014 – 2019 and Chair of the Pinsent Masons' Diversity and Inclusion group.

 Equality and Human Rights Commission

 Isaac was appointed as Chair of the Equality and Human Rights Commission in 2016.
 He said that the Commission would use its legal powers more, do more for disability rights and make sure that human rights were protected during Brexit.
 His tenure came to an end in August 2020, and his initial replacement was interim chair Caroline Waters (previously deputy chair).

 In 2021 Isaac claimed that the Equality and Human Rights Commission was "being undermined by political pressure" by the Second Johnson ministry.

 Stonewall

 During his time as chair of Stonewall, the charity lobbied to secure legislative change, such as the abolition of Section 28 and the introduction of Civil Partnerships.

+Honours

+Isaac was appointed a Commander of the Most Excellent Order of the British Empire (CBE) in the 2011 Queen's Birthday Honours list for services to equality and diversity and was ranked 36th in the Financial Times' OUTstanding Top 100 LGBT+ executives in October 2018.
+He was made an Honorary Fellow of St Catharine's College, Cambridge in May 2024.
+As part of the 2025 Political Peerages, Isaac was nominated to receive a life peerage to sit in the House of Lords as a Labour peer; he was created as Baron Isaac, of Abergavenny in the County of Monmouthshire on 19 January 2026.